astropy/astroquery/docs/mast/mast.rst

 file(s) as a list of `~astropy.io.fits.HDUList` objects.

 If a given coordinate appears in more than one TESS sector a target pixel file will be produced for each sector.
-If the cutout area overlaps more than one camera or chip a target pixel file will be produced for each one.
+If the cutout area overlaps more than one camera or ccd a target pixel file will be produced for each one.

 .. code-block:: python